-Sanjay V. Patel, M.D., is a corneal specialist and corneal transplant surgeon who has research interests in Fuchs' endothelial dystrophy, the most common indication for corneal transplantation at Mayo Clinic, and in developing regenerative medicine methods of treating corneal disease.
+Sanjay V. Patel, M.D., is a corneal specialist and corneal transplant surgeon who has research interests in Fuchs' endothelial corneal dystrophy, corneal transplantation outcomes and trials, corneal imaging, and regenerative methods of treating corneal disease.

-- Fuchs' dystrophy grading and prospective studies.
-Corneal imaging techniques are being evaluated as novel methods of grading Fuchs' dystrophy and to determine changes in corneas with Fuchs' dystrophy over time.
+- Fuchs' dystrophy clinical studies.
+Corneal imaging techniques are being evaluated as novel methods for assessing disease severity, detecting subclinical edema and predicting surgical outcomes.

 - Fuchs' dystrophy genetics.
-After the first genetic association for the common variant of Fuchs' dystrophy was discovered at Mayo Clinic, studies are continuing to determine the role of this association in the disease.
+After the first genetic association for the common variant of Fuchs' dystrophy was discovered at Mayo Clinic, Fuchs' dystrophy researchers continue to seek to determine the role of this association in the disease.

-- Corneal transplantation techniques.
-Clinical studies are in progress to assess the outcomes of different techniques of corneal transplantation for endothelial disorders, such as Fuchs' endothelial corneal dystrophy.
-The studies will assess visual outcomes and transplant survival.
+- Corneal transplantation.
+Clinical studies, including multicenter trials, are in progress to assess the outcomes of different techniques of corneal transplantation.

 Significance to patient care

-Dr. Patel's research is helping to understand the changes that occur in Fuchs' endothelial dystrophy and their relevance to visual outcomes of current methods of corneal transplantation.
-As therapeutic modalities improve and enable earlier treatment of the disease, many of these studies will help determine the optimum time for intervening in the disease.
+Dr. Patel's research in Fuchs' endothelial corneal dystrophy spans discovering and understanding the mechanisms of the disease to the clinical assessment of patients needing corneal transplantation.
+As current therapeutic modalities improve and new treatments are developed, earlier treatment of the disease is becoming possible, and many of these studies will help determine which patients will benefit from treatment and when.
 The goal of the corneal regeneration studies is to bring the treatment of corneal disease to many more patients, including those with corneal blindness in the developing world.